chain4travel/camino-messenger-contracts/README.md

 on the CM Account, but also other verifications like:

 -   If the `fromCMAccount` is the contract itself
+-   If the address of `toCMAccount` is a registered CM Account on the manager
+-   If `expiresAt` timestamp is bigger then `block.timestamp`
 -   Last counter and last amount recorded on the contract are lower then the cheque's
--   If the address of `toCMAccount` is a registered CM Account on the manager
 -   If the `toBot` address has the required role (`CHEQUE_OPERATOR_ROLE`)

 So, to only verify if cheque's signature is valid, without doing the verifications